5 Wits

-5 Wits is a chain entertainment venue that builds interactive adventure experiences with seven locations in the United States.
-5 Wits adventures are compared to and have some similarities with Escape Room Games, but are placed in a separate category and not considered escape games.
-It has been called the first of this type of attraction, having first opened to the public in October 2004.
+5 Wits is a chain entertainment venue that builds interactive adventure experiences with five locations in the United States.
+The experiences have similarities with escape rooms, but are essentially meant for replayability, without puzzle solving under a fixed amount of time or difficulty restrictions.
+5 Wits has been called the first "escape room type" attraction in the world, having first opened to the public in October 2004.

 Description

 Each location features interactive adventures with themes such as 20,000 Leagues Under the Sea, a high tech spy mission, outer space, ancient Egypt, and medieval fantasy.
 In each adventure, a group of 2-12 guests are faced with puzzles and challenges they must overcome as a team as they work to progress through a series of rooms and complete their mission.
 There are computer controlled lighting and sound effects, optical illusions, and a wide variety of physical and mental puzzles and electromechanical effects.
 Guests can succeed or fail, and each adventure has multiple endings that will change based on how the group performs and what decisions the group makes.

 5 Wits adventures are controlled completely by computer and do not involve a human operator, with each attraction self-resetting behind each group as it progresses.